Ajsalemo/JessPortfolio/README.md

 # JessPortfolio
-Portfolio using Gatsby for my girlfriend
+A personal Portfolio using Gatsby